-(c) The Ethics Officer shall report to the Governing Board of the Ethics Office; and notwithstanding any provision of this Article to the contrary, the Governing Board shall act as the appointing authority within the context of Chapter 114 of the City of Atlanta Code of Ordinances regarding actions concerning the Ethics Officer.

-(d) Reporting Responsibilities.
-The Ethics Officer's responsibilities to the Governing Board shall include but shall not be limited to the following:

-(1) Providing the Governing Board with written copies of the policies and procedures of the Ethics Office, including but not limited to investigative policies and procedures for approval of the same.

-(2) Issuing quarterly public reports to the Governing Board to ensure transparency and accountability.
-These quarterly reports shall be considered public records and should include summaries of investigations, recommendations for corrective actions, outcomes (without disclosing sensitive or confidential information), and any difficulties or problems that the Ethics Office may have encountered.

-- (3) Submitting the Ethics Office to peer reviews to be conducted by professionals from similar agencies and coordinated by the Governing Board no fewer than once every four years in order to assess the quality, fairness, and adherence to standards of the work of the Ethics Office. - (4) Providing written updates concerning the status of ongoing investigations to the Governing Board.
-During the pendency of any investigation, these written updates shall be considered a part of the investigative file and therefore exempt from production under the Georgia Open Records Act pursuant to OCGA Section 50-18-72(a)(4), (8).
-Discussion by the Governing Board concerning such written updates may be held in executive session in accordance with the Georgia Open Meetings Act pursuant to OCGA Section 50-14-3(b)(4). - (5) Providing an annual written report after approval by the Governing Board, to the mayor, and the council each January describing the activities of the Ethics Office in carrying out the goals of the Ethics Office and the code of ethics and reporting on the ethical health of the city.

-(e) Pursuant to Chapter 114 of the City of Atlanta Code of Ordinances and within the budget approval process and established personnel policies for all departments, neither the members of the council, the president of the council, nor the mayor shall in any manner attempt to influence or dictate the appointment or removal of any such official or employee whom Ethics Officer is empowered to appoint.

-(f) The Ethics Officer, and any deputies, assistants, employees and personnel of the Ethics Office shall be members of the unclassified service of the City and shall not engage in the private practice of law.
+- (c) The Ethics Officer shall report to the Ethics Board; and notwithstanding any provision of this Article to the contrary, the Ethics Board shall act as the appointing authority within the context of Chapter 114 of the City of Atlanta Code of Ordinances regarding actions concerning the Ethics Officer. - (d) Reporting Responsibilities.
+The Ethics Officer's responsibilities to the Ethics Board shall include but shall not be limited to the following: - (1) Providing the Ethics Board with written copies of the Standard Operating policies and procedures of the Ethics Office, including but not limited to investigative policies and procedures for approval of the same. - (2) Issuing quarterly public reports to the Board to ensure transparency and accountability.
+These quarterly reports shall be considered public records and should include summaries of investigations, recommendations for corrective actions, outcomes (without disclosing sensitive or confidential information), and any difficulties or problems that the Ethics Office may have encountered. - (3) Submitting the Ethics Office to peer reviews to be conducted by professionals from similar agencies and coordinated by the Board no fewer than once every four years in order to assess the quality, fairness, and adherence to standards of the work of the Ethics Office. - (4) Providing an annual written report after approval by the Board, to the mayor, and the council each January describing the activities of the Ethics Office in carrying out the goals of the Ethics Office and the code of ethics and reporting on the ethical health of the city. - (e) Pursuant to Chapter 114 of the City of Atlanta Code of Ordinances and within the budget approval process and established personnel policies for all departments, neither the members of the council, the president of the council, nor the mayor shall in any manner attempt to influence or dictate the appointment or removal of any such official or employee whom Ethics Officer is empowered to appoint. - (f) The Ethics Officer, and any deputies, assistants, employees and personnel of the Ethics Office shall be members of the unclassified service of the City and shall not engage in the private practice of law.